How to Swing a Baseball Bat

 Keep your Hands Back

 It’s important not to extend your arms or push your hands forward as soon as you start moving your hands toward the ball.
-Maintaining your hands back at the start of your swing allows you to generate significant amounts of energy with your legs and core before bringing your hands through the ball.
+Maintaining your hands back at the start of your swing allows you to build significant amounts of energy with your legs and core before moving your hands through the ball.
 When you make contact with the ball, your eyes should be able to “see” the bat strike the ball.
 You should hit through the baseball, which means that your bat speed should be at its maximum right before contact.